Lower Little Swatara Creek: Hydrology

 The amount of sediment flowing through Lower Little Swatara Creek is 8182.2887 lb per day.
 This is approximately 1.89 times the total maximum daily load for the creek.
 The amount of phosphorus flowing through Lower Little Swatara Creek is 7.4658 lb per day.
 This is approximately 1.78 times the total maximum daily load.

 Out of the sediment that flows through Lower Little Swatara Creek, 6241 lb per day comes from agricultural land.
 762.6723 lb per day comes from streambanks, 690.7397 lb per day comes from pastures and similar land, and 456.274 lb per day comes from developed land.
 A total of 31.3425 lb per day comes from forests.

 Out of the phosphorus that flows through Lower Little Swatara Creek, 3.9943 lb per day comes from agricultural land.
 1.509 lb comes from pastures and similar land.
 1.574 lb per day comes from groundwater, 0.2442 lb per day comes from developed land, and 0.095 lb per day comes from septic systems.
 A total of 0.0324 lb per day comes from forests, 0.0168 lb comes from streambanks, and 0.0001 lb per day comes from wetlands.
 In Lower Little Swatara Creek, dissolved phosphorus makes up 25% to 33% of the total phosphorus concentration and phosphorus in sediment makes up 67% to 75%, as of 1985.

 Lower Little Swatara Creek's outflow into Swatara Creek helps dilute acid mine drainage in Swatara Creek.

 The maximum concentration of manganese in the waters of Lower Little Swatara Creek 670 micrograms per liter, as of 1985.
 The median concentration of iron in the waters of the creek was 850 micrograms per liter as of 1985.
 The concentration of dissolved iron in the creek near Pine Grove was 85 micrograms per liter.

-History
+History and name

+"Swatara" comes from a Susquehannock word, Swahadowry or Schaha-dawa, which means "where we feed on eels".
+Ancient Native Americans built dozens of eel-weirs, V-shaped rock barriers designed to funnel eels to facilitate capture, on the Susquehanna River and its tributaries.

 There was a gauging station on Lower Little Swatara Creek from 1936 to 1953.
 The Pennsylvania Department of Environmental Protection conducted a public TMDL meeting for Lower Little Swatara Creek for the first time on June 16, 2010, making it one of the first public TMDL meetings in the state.